onflow/cadence/docs/language/operators.md

 - Bitwise XOR: `a ^ b`

-  Returns a new integer whose bits are set to 1 where the input bits are different, and are set to 0 where the input bits are the same:
+  Returns a new integer whose bits are 1 where the input bits are different, and are 0 where the input bits are the same:

   ```cadence
   let firstBits = 0b00010100